gemrey13/gemrey13/README.md

 ---

 ### :man_technologist: About Me :
-Welcome to my GitHub repository, where I am sharing my journey of learning web development and specifically, the Django framework.
+Welcome to my GitHub repository, where I am sharing my journey of learning web development, python, php and specifically, the Django framework.
 As a passionate learner and aspiring web developer, I am constantly exploring new technologies and techniques to improve my skills and build innovative web applications.

 Through this repository,
 - :mailbox: I aim to document my progress.